Hit List (Week 30)

 What a mess.
 Oh, pardon me, what do I know about modern staff management and image building.
 I'm not an expert.
 I have nothing more to say about it.

-Pageviews: 801 (Part 1 of 3 Nothing in our lives can be taken for granted.
+Pageviews: 846 (Part 1 of 3 Nothing in our lives can be taken for granted.
 Not even the ability to take a shit.
 Nice shit.
 Rarely is this expression more apt than in this context.
 Because today I want to dish up some shit for you.
-To be precise, I want to tell you about this very thing.
+To be precise, I would like to tell you about this very thing.
 I've neglected writing for the last two days for some reason.
 Instead...